 -

-What’s the difference between a Purchase Order and an invoice?
+What’s the difference between a PO and an invoice?

-A Purchase Order (PO) is created by the buyer to request goods or services from a supplier.
+A PO is created by the buyer to request goods or services from a supplier.
 An invoice is sent by the supplier after the order is fulfilled to request payment.
 The PO comes first in the transaction process, while the invoice follows upon delivery.

 -